morinted/plover_theory/sounds/g_j.md

 * `POUT`: pout
   * `POUGT`: pouting

-## Initial J
+## Left side J

-The initial J and soft G sounds are formed on the left hand with `SKWR`.
+The left side J and soft G sounds are formed on the left hand with `SKWR`.

 {% stenodisplay labels="all" %}
 J